hiamlexi/SmartPlant-Monitor-Intelligent-Plant-Monitoring-and-Security-System/README.md

 * The data is sent every minute.
 * Which wireless protocols did you use?
 Wi-fi, Cellular
 * Which transport protocols were used?
 TCP (Transmission Control Protocol)

-## 11. Finalizing the design
->
->  ### [Click here ](https://drive.google.com/drive/folders/1pgtQ7hYxhgqS6kMPK1Miy1mM-PNRt0vt?usp=sharing)to see the use case of the project with different scenarios.

-#### Scenario 1:
-* User turns on the security function.
-* Machine starts monitoring.
-* An unauthorized object approaches the plant within 5cm.
-* Buzzer turns on, alerting the user.
-* Object backs off beyond 5cm.
-* Buzzer turns off.
-* 24-light LED ring now lights up according to the distance from the ultrasonic sensor.

-#### Scenario 2:
-* An unauthorized object approaches the plant within 5cm.
-* Buzzer turns on, alerting the user.
-* User scanned an authorized card.
-* Buzzer turns off.

-#### Scenario 3:

-* User turns on the security function.
-* Machine starts monitoring.
-* An unauthorized object approaches the plant within 5cm.
-* Buzzer turns on, alerting the user.
-* An phone call AND sms to user to alert them with message like "Hi, This is SmartPlant Monitor.
-Something is tryng to approach your precious plant at 2024-07-02 13:35:30 +0200.
-The distance is 14.00."

-#### Scenario 4 & 7:

-* Show case button to switch between light according to real time data and decorative light

-#### Scenario 5:

-* An unauthorized object approaches the plant within 5cm.
-* Buzzer turns on, alerting the user.
-* An unauthorized card is scanned, the buzzer continue to alert user.
-Red leds to indicated that the access is denied (in the video, the red led is broken).
-* An authirized card (with black dot in the video) is scanned, the buzzer goes off, the green led blinks to indicate that the access is allowed.

-#### Scenario 6:

-* Show case button to manually turn on and off for the security function.
-(Using interrupt).